-1. Know the Basics: Do things that attract a lot of high-quality families and make sure everyone is dedicated to the Pack's purpose.
+1. Know the Basics3: Do things that attract a lot of high-quality families and make sure everyone is dedicated to the Troop's purpose.

 2. A.C.E.
-Your Values: Promotes Achieving, Communicating, and Expecting the values of Scouting in everything you do as a Pack. (use table below for self-assessment)

-3. Get Motivated: Build your Pack's dream.
-Get your families to build a recruitment dream that is so big they will do whatever it takes - every day - to make it a reality.
+Your Values: Promotes Achieving, Communicating, and Expecting the values of Scouting in everything you do as a Troop.
+(See table below) 3.
+Get Motivated: Build your Troop's dream.
+Get your families to build a recruitment dream so big they will do whatever it takes - every day - to make it a reality.
+If you have Troop members who are not in-tune with the recruiting efforts, don't spent time trying to convince them to join.
+Instead, focus your energy on individuals who will move the effort and help the unit grow.